everest-linux/glacier-pkgs/README.md

 In the universe repository, there can only be open source software (any license)

 In the multiverse repository, there should only be proprietary software

+**NOTICES**

+Soon we will begin migrating packages to their correct repositories.